capjamesg/fragmention.js/README.md

 # fragmention.js

-An implementation of the Fragmentation specification in JavaScript.
+An implementation of the [Fragmention specification](https://indieweb.org/fragmention) in JavaScript.

 ## Getting Started